compose-spec/compose-spec/13-merge.md

     key3: value3
 ```

-MUST result in a Compose application model equivalent to the YAML tree:
+must result in a Compose application model equivalent to the YAML tree:

 ```yaml
 services: